Priyal-0911/Speech-Enhancement-Noise-Reduction/README.md

-# Speech Enhancement with Sepformer
+# Speech Enhancement / Noise Reduction

 This repository demonstrates the process of enhancing and separating mixed audio sources, such as isolating speech from background noise, using a pre-trained model.
 Given a mixed audio file, the model separates and enhances individual audio sources, allowing you to save the enhanced output for further use.